Study Abroad Blog

 Canadian universities increasingly accept SAT scores for international admissions, often alongside or in place of other standardised requirements.
 Programs like engineering or business may weigh SAT Mathematics scores more heavily in admissions decisions.

 Merit scholarship opportunities frequently depend on SAT performance combined with academic achievement.
-Many universities offer automatic scholarship consideration for students exceeding specific score thresholds, making strong performance financially beneficial.
+Many universities offer automatic scholarship consideration for students exceeding specific score thresholds, making strong performance financially beneficial beyond just gaining admission.

 Multiple Test Attempts and Score Improvement

-How many attempts for the SAT in India?
-A major question that comes to the mind of every student, though most students achieve their target scores within 2-3 attempts.
-Score improvement typically ranges from 50-100 points per section with focused preparation between attempts.
+Students can take the SAT an unlimited number of times, though most achieve their target scores within 2–3 attempts.
+Score improvement typically ranges from 50–100 points per section with focused preparation between attempts.

 Superscore policies at many universities allow combining the highest section scores across multiple test dates.
 Students might excel in Mathematics on one attempt and Reading/Writing on another, with universities considering the highest combined performance.